markgbeckett/jupiter_ace/mpf-i/README.md

 - Quadrupled the frequencies of the parameters F1KHZ and F2KHZ to accommodate both doubling of the clock speed and the fact that the Minstrel 4th version will oscillate the speaker twice as often as the MPF-1 did.

-- For the RAM version, the origin address is set to 0x8000, so code is built to run in upper memory (plus removed other origin directives later in the source, replacing them by 'ds' commands to ensure same code layout in memory.
+- For the RAM version, the origin address is set to 0x4000, so code is built to run in RAM (plus removed other origin directives later in the source, replacing them by 'ds' commands to ensure same code layout in memory.

-- Updated any references to user RAM (e.g., RESET1 routine and RST38) to point to  the correct location in user RAM.
+- For the RAM version, references to user RAM (e.g., RESET1 routine and RST38) have been updated to point to the correct location in user RAM.

 - Changed the scroll rate for power-on message (in INI1).